implict/ofSiteKR/_documentation/math/ofVec3f.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-Perform an Euler rotation of this vector around three axes: `ax` radians about the x axis, `ay` about the y axis and `az` about the z axis.
+Perform an Euler rotation of this vector around three axes: 'ax' radians about the x axis, 'ay' about the y axis and 'az' about the z axis.

 ~~~~~{.cpp}
 ofVec3f v( 1, 0, 0 );